dschuurman/pi-lights/README.md

 Once the gateway is configured, place the program and the configuration file `pi-lights.conf` in the same folder.
 Adjust the settings in `pi-lights.conf` to reflect your local settings.

-The program can be launched at boot time, but should only be started *after* the network is up and running.
+The program can be launched at boot time, but should be started only *after* the network is up and running.
-One way to esure this is to launch the program as a systemd service which is configured to wait for the network to come online.
+One way to ensure this is to launch the program as a systemd service which is configured to wait for the network to come online.

-## Imortant Security Notes
+## Imortant Security Note

 This program currently uses the [flask](https://palletsprojects.com/p/flask/) web framework to provide a convenient web interface for status and control.
 Note that this code uses Flask’s built-in development server which is